-Now, the big question is: What are you going to do with that newfound cash?
+Now, the big question is: What are you going to do with that cash?
 It’s certainly enticing to spend your refund right away by paying off bills or cutting bonus checks for your employees.
-But before you hastily spend that money, you might want to consider how you can effectively put that tax refund to work for the long-term growth of your business.
+But before you spend that money, consider how you can effectively put that tax refund to work for the long-term growth of your business.

 5 Ways to Spend Your Tax Refund (Wisely)

-Power to the people
+1. Power to your people

 Your employees are your best resources, and investing in training your team is a smart way to use your recent windfall.
 Training programs and resources help keep employees productive, engaged, and more actively involved in contributing to your company’s success.
 To boot, employees will feel more valued—boosting morale and resulting in a happier workforce.

-All systems a go
+2. All systems a go

 Now may be the right time to take a look at the systems you have in place and those that are on your wishlist.
-Even earmarking a small amount toward technology can help improve the efficiency of your business and free up your team to work on new projects.
+Even earmarking a small amount toward new technology can help improve your business efficiency and free up your team to work on new projects.

 For example, if you install solar panels on your business property, you may be able to deduct 30% of the cost of the system off your federal taxes, according to solar provider SolarCity.
 You can even roll over your solar tax credit to next year if you don’t expect to owe taxes this year.
 Rebates and state tax credits on various other systems and products, including heating, lights and insulation, are available as well.
 Rebates and tax credits vary state to state.
 To see what you might qualify for, you can view a list of savings on the Federal Energy Department’s website.

 To help fund your business, you may have taken out a small business loan, home equity line, or eaten away at your business credit card access line.
-With your influx of cash, this is a good time to review what you owe and determine whether you can allocate any of your tax refund dollars toward paying down your business debts.
+With an influx of cash in the form of a tax refund, this could be a good time to review what you owe and determine whether you can allocate any of your tax refund dollars toward paying down your business debts.

 To learn more about ways in which you can save, spend, or invest your tax refund, it’s a good idea to discuss your options with an accountant or financial advisor.